Corridor Q: Route 460 Connector - Phase II (Buchanan County)

 This route is designated as part of Corridor Q by the Appalachian Regional Commission and part of the Appalachian Development Highway System.

 ▶A design public hearing was held Spring 2014 for the Corridor Q/US Route 460 Connector Phase II project in Buchanan County.
 Sixty-six people attended the public hearing and all public hearing comments - written, oral, or via email - have been reviewed and addressed.
-Currently the Design-Build Builder Bizzack Construction, LLC, is working on environmental permit approvals, coordinating relocation of affected utilities along the project alignment, and performing geotechnical work and right of way plans.

 Following are display documents from the public hearing.